nl4opt/nl4opt-subtask2-baseline/README.md

 You will also need to submit the conda environment file that you use so we can run your code.
 If you are extending the baseline code and need other Python libraries or different versions, please update the `environment.yml` by exporting your environment with `conda env export > environment.yml`.

 # Submission Guidelines
 We expect that your model prediction will be converted to a `CanonicalForm` object in the evaluation loop.
 Take a look at `test.py` to see how we score our model, and modify the code so that your model can be used.
-As mentioned in the Testing section: at testing time, the model is given everything in the data dictionary **except** the `"obj_declaration"` and `"const_declarations"` dictionaries.
+As mentioned in the Testing section: at testing time, the model is allowed to have as input everything in the data dictionary **except** the `"obj_declaration"` and `"const_declarations"` dictionaries.

 Each participating team is required to include the following in their submission folder.